ietf-wg-httpapi/deprecation-header/draft-ietf-httpapi-deprecation-header.md

 In addition to the deprecation related information, if the resource provider wants to convey to the client application that the deprecated resource is expected to become unresponsive at a specific point in time, the Sunset HTTP header field {{!RFC8594}} can be used in addition to the `Deprecation` header field.

 The timestamp given in the `Sunset` header field MUST NOT be earlier than the one given in the `Deprecation` header field.
+If that happens for some reasons such as misconfiguration of deployment of the resource or an error, the client application developer SHOULD consult the resource developer to get clarification.

 The following example shows that the resource in context has been deprecated since Friday, June 30, 2023 at 23:59:59 UTC and its sunset date is Sunday, June 30, 2024 at 23:59:59 UTC.
 Please note that for historical reasons the Sunset HTTP header field uses a different data format for date.